Adversarial training approach for local data debiasing: Experimental evaluation

-Figure \ref{res:allValBerLowest} describes the achievable trade-off between fairness and fidelity obtained using the sanitizer.
-First of all, we can observe that fairness improves with the increase in the value of the $\alpha$ as expected.
-Even with $\alpha = 0$ (\emph{i.e.}, maximum utility regardless of the fairness), we cannot reach a perfect fidelity to the original data as we get at most $\sandist{}_{\alpha = 0} \approx 0.982$ (\emph{cf.} Figure \ref{res:allValBerLowest}).
-Increasing the value of $\alpha$ from $0$ to a low value such as $0.2$ provides a fidelity close to the highest possible ($\sandist{}_{\alpha = 0.2} = 0.98$), but leads to a \myBer{} that is poor (\emph{i.e.}, not higher than $0.2$.
+Figure \ref{res:allValBerLowest} describes the achievable trade-off between fairness and fidelity obtained on Adult.
+First, we can observe that fairness improves when $\alpha$ increased as expected.
+Even with $\alpha = 0$ (\emph{i.e.}, maximum utility with no focus on the fairness), we cannot reach a perfect fidelity to the original data as we get at most $\sandist{}_{\alpha = 0} \approx 0.982$ (\emph{cf.} Figure \ref{res:allValBerLowest}).
+Increasing the value of $\alpha$ from $0$ to a low value such as $0.2$ provides a fidelity close to the highest possible ($\sandist{}_{\alpha = 0.2} = 0.98$), but leads to a \myBer{} that is poor (\emph{i.e.}, not higher than $0.2$).
 Nonetheless, we still have a fairness enhancement, compared to the original data ($\sandist{}_{orig} = 1$, $\myBer \leq 0.15$).